 Standing hamstring curl

 Standing single leg hamstring curl (leg curl).
-Start slowly then get faster as your gain in confidence.
+Start slowly then get faster as you gain in confidence.
 The athlete stands and flexes the involved knee.
 Ankle weights can be used to increase difficulty or offer resistance with the hands, or incorporate a resistance band.
-The athlete may use the hands on to support the body.
+The athlete may use the hands-on to support the body.

 Squat with band